Spokane to Glacier Road Trip: 5-Day Adventure

 5-DAY SPOKANE TO GLACIER NATIONAL PARK ROAD TRIP

-Day 1 of the 5-Day Road Trip from Spokane to Glacier National Park
+Road Trip from Spokane to Glacier National Park: Day 1

 Drive time from Spokane to Lake Mary Ronan: 3 hours 45 minutes

 The first day of the Spokane – Glacier road trip was full of logistic matters.
 Flying from Santa Ana, California, to the bustling city in Washington took us 2 hours 30 minutes.
 We purposely chose the morning flight.
-Arrived in Spokane at noon, we got a car, and were ready to start the road trip to Glacier as soon as possible.
+After arriving in Spokane at noon, we got a car, and were ready to start the road trip.

 Although it was possible to reach the national park that same day, we opted for exploring a few destinations along the way.
-When you travel with small kids like we did, dividing your long, 5-hour road trip from Spokane to Glacier into shorter journeys is nonnegotiable.
+When you travel with small kids like we did, dividing a long drive into shorter trips and stopping somewhere between Spokane and Glacier was nonnegotiable.

-The final destination for the day was Lake Mary Ronan, located some 3 hours 30 minutes from Spokane International Airport.
-But let’s start this Spokane – Glacier road trip from the beginning.
+The final destination for the day was Lake Mary Ronan, located some 3 hours 30 minutes from the Spokane International Airport.
+But let’s start this road trip from the beginning.

 Stop 1: Post Falls, Idaho